 Moving images (videos, animations)

-Exhibitions (looking without touching)
+Exhibitions (viewing without touching)

 Excursions (experiencing real examples)